AgrowteinLabs/Agrowtein/README.md

 - Request Body:
     - `password` (string, required): The new password of the user.
 - Parameters: `userId` (string)

-- Note: The password will be hashed before updating in the database.

 ### Delete User